uwdb/TASM/README.md

 # TASM-LightDB

 Prototype implementation of TASM on top of LightDB.
-Everything needs to be cleaned up.
+Everything needs to be cleaned up and integrated into current LightDB.